CamClrt/FoodChoice/README.md

 Use [virtualenv](https://pypi.org/project/virtualenv/), in your current folder :

-`source env/bin/activate               #activate the virtual environment`
+Activate the virtual environment:
+`source env/bin/activate`

-`pip install -r requirements.txt       #install in the environment all the librairies required`
+Install in the environment all the libraries required:
-`python main.py                        #launch the application`
+`pip install -r requirements.txt`

+Launch the application:
+`python main.py`

-`deactivate                            #deactivate the virtual environment`
+At the end, deactivate the virtual environment:
+`deactivate`

 **With the package**